Thorium-Sim/classic.thoriumsim.com/src/pages/docs/dmx_config.md

 For a DMX message to be sent from a computer to lights, it has to go through a controller.
 There are a number of DMX controllers out there, including ENTTEC USB Pro, ARTNET, and sACN (e1.31).
 USB controllers require a USB connection to a computer; ARTNET and sACN operate over the network and only require the controller to be on the same network subnet as the computer.

+Since DMX only allows 512 channels, it also allows for multiple sets of 512 channels to be used simultaneously.
+Each channel set is called a universe.
+Some DMX Controllers have support for multiple universes running on the same controller.

 Thorium's DMX allow these things to be configured.
 You can do this from the "DMX" link in the settings sidebar.

 ## Devices